romulloferreira/BrazilCovid19_DataAnalysis/README.md

 ## Project Motivation<a name="motivation"></a>

 For this project, I was interestested in analyzing COVID-19 situation in Brazil.
+Understanding the shape, speed, and location of outbreaks.
 Specifically, I looked at the following questions:

 1. What is the total cases on 2021-03-19?
 2. What is the total new cases on 2021-03-19 (for last 24 hours)?